zed-industries/zed/legal/privacy-policy.md

 It's worth noting that we avoid retaining data unless necessary to provide our Service.
 For example:

 - We do not currently store source code that we proxy during collaboration sessions.
-- We do not currently retain audio or video recordings of Collaboration calls after a call is completed.
+- We do not currently store audio or video recordings of Collaboration calls handled by LiveKit.

 ## Personal Data of Children